 Zoroastrian Fire Temple

-Zoroastrian is one of the oldest religions of the world.
+Zoroastrian is one of the oldest religions in the world.
 The ceremonies and the history of Zoroastrians are unique and the Fire Temple is still being used by them for their prayers.
 It is really interesting to see a specific holy place for Zoroastrians.
-The building is a resemble of Achaemenid architecture itself.
-A place for Zoroastrian to practice their religion by the eternal fire!
+The building resembles Achaemenid architecture itself.
+A place for Zoroastrians to practice their religion by the eternal fire!
 What makes this monument so special is the fact that a fire that was once made, is still burning since 1500 years ago.
-Fire is a holy element in Zoroastrians religion and there are some chosen people in their own religion who are called whisperers; these whisperers are supposed to take care of the fire and don’t let it to lose its power.
+Fire is a holy element in the Zoroastrian religion and there are some chosen people in their own religion who are called whisperers; these whisperers are supposed to take care of the fire and don’t let it lose its power.

-When you arrive at the temple, you will be welcomed by Fardvahar statue (a winged deity of the Ahura Mazda).
-The courtyard at the entrance is beautiful and relaxing with many seats and trees a nice and spiritual atmosphere inside and out.
-A lovely pool in the middle of the yard which proves the fact that every ancient fire temple had to be built near a pool.
-By visiting Zoroastrian Fire Temple not only you can learn about ancient history of Iran and Achaemenid Empire, but also you can understand the importance of them.
+When you arrive at the temple, you will be welcomed by the Fardvahar statue (a winged deity of the Ahura Mazda).
+The courtyard at the entrance is beautiful and relaxing with many seats and trees and a nice and spiritual atmosphere inside and out.
+A lovely pool in the middle of the yard proves the fact that every ancient fire temple had to be built near a pool.
+By visiting the Zoroastrian Fire Temple not only you can learn about the ancient history of Iran and the Achaemenid Empire, but also you can understand their importance.

 Find Basij Blvd. and Kashani Rd. intersection as your landmark.
 Turn to Kashani Rd. and then turn to the third street (Atashkade) on your left.